-I am a Ph.D. candidate in the Department of Near Eastern Languages and Civilizations at the University of Chicago studying under the direction of Prof. John E. Woods.
+I am a Ph.D. candidate in the Department of Near Eastern Languages and Civilizations (NELC) at the University of Chicago studying under the direction of Professor John E. Woods.
 My previous education was completed at Truman State University, where I studied medieval European and East Asian history, and at the University of Chicago’s Center for Middle Eastern Studies.
-I am an historian of medieval and premodern Central Eurasia with particular interests in the history of gunpowder and gunpowder weapons, networks of exchange, and the Mongol Empire.
-Primarily interested in undergraduate teaching, I am currently serving as preceptor for NELC undergraduates, advising students through completion of their BA thesis projects.
-In the spring of 2017, I will teach a course for the Oriental Institute called The Khan and the Emperor: Genghis, Khubilai and the Mongol Empire.
+I investigate institutions of nomadic empire with particular emphasis on the Mongols, evolution of nation-states, and exchange of information and technologies in Central Eurasia.
+My dissertation project is a study of Ögödei Qa’an and his role in the creation of Mongol Empire and his impact on the interconnectedness of medieval Eurasia.
+I am serving in my third year as Preceptor for NELC undergraduates, advising students through completion of their BA thesis projects.